 The CCSS much more rigorously focuses on critical understandings and learnings.
-Within the context of those standards, the key objectives students are expected to master by the end of their grade levels are listed in Appendix A-2 and A-5 below.
-In order to identify the key objectives (also referred to as 'power standards,') we examined the standards in terms of how robust they are in fully preparing our Rocketeers to be successful in middle-school and beyond in addition to examining the level of Bloom's Taxonomy required by each standard.
-We compared CCSS for each grade level, and made a comprehensive list of all standards for each grade level.
-From this list, we selected the most rigorous standards as those which are the most important markers of student success.
-This process allows us to determine which standards are at a high level of cognition, and will therefore require significant time and focus for students to achieve mastery.
+Within the context of those standards, the key objectives students are expected to master by the end of their grade levels are listed below.
+In order to identify the key objectives (also referred to as 'power standards,') we examined the standards in terms of how robust they are in fully preparing our Rocketeers to be successful in middle-school and beyond.
+These more rigorous and robust standards were then prioritized in addition to examining the level of Bloom's Taxonomy required by each standard.
+We compared CCSS for each grade level, and made a comprehensive list of all standards for each grade level: from this list, we selected the most rigorous standards as those which are the most important markers of student success.
+This process allows us to determine which standards are most important in the eyes of the creators of the CCSS assessments (i.e. Smarter Balance), and which standards are at a high level of cognition, and will therefore require significant time and focus for students to achieve mastery.
 The intent of the process is not to eliminate standards; rather, all grade-level standards will be addressed in every course.
-Instead, the intent is to prioritize the focus of instruction, and build units around Power Standards, as they are referred to at Rocketship, thus incorporating the other standards into this more meaningful, cognitively complex context.
-See Appendix A-2 and A-5 for Rocketship's 'power standards' aligned with the CCSS.
+Instead, the intent is to prioritize the focus of instruction, and build units around Power

+Standards, as they are referred to at Rocketship, thus incorporating the other standards into this more meaningful, cognitively complex context.
+See Appendix A-2 for Rocketship's Literacy 'power standards' aligned with the CCSS.
+Math 'power standards' will be completed by April 1, 2014.

-These Power Standards are at the core of the academic curriculum and program at RSRC.
+These Power Standards are at the core of the academic curriculum and program at RSAR.
 These standards have gone through a rigorous review process: the staff at Rocketship Education has refined them over the past year using a backwards planning method.
-The team began by examining the standards from fifth grade and adjusted them as needed based upon Bloom's Taxonomy, previous results to inform where we can further strengthen instruction as a network, feedback from existing middle schools that have accepted graduating Rocketeers that identified their strengths and weaknesses academically, and an evaluation of which standards would best prepare our Rocketeers for sixth grade and beyond.
+The team began by examining the standards from fifth grade and adjusted them as needed based upon Bloom's Taxonomy, previous STAR results to inform where we can further strengthen instruction as a network, feedback from existing middle schools that have accepted graduating Rocketeers that identified their strengths and weaknesses academically, and an evaluation of which standards would best prepare our Rocketeers for sixth grade and beyond.
 The Rocketship Education staff then backwards mapped these fifth grade Power Standards through to kindergarten.
 This established the foundation of the long-term plans for each grade level throughout the year.
 Rocketship Education now provides all its schools with a rigorous, standards-based long-term plan to aid with planning for instruction in each grade level.

-The development of the long-term plans leads to the teachers establishing four to eight week units that are focused on the instruction of the Power Standards in a meaningful and scaffolded manner.
+The development of the long-term plans leads to the teachers establishing eight to twelve week units that are focused on the instruction of the Power Standards in a meaningful and scaffolded manner.
 Teachers are trained to unpack and prioritize the standards for their courses, and develop standards-based units and lesson plans using that process.
 Most importantly, these units and long-term plans are developed prior to the start of the summer professional development, which allows the staff to focus completely on refining them based upon the data they have for their incoming students and allows the Assistant Principal and Principal to review and further refine the units prior to the beginning of instruction.